ferdinandfrank/cdk-nuxt/README.md

 ### enableSitemap?: boolean
 Whether to enable a global Sitemap bucket which is permanently accessible through multiple deployments.

+### enableAccessLogsAnalysis?: boolean
+Whether to enable access logs analysis for the Nuxt app's CloudFront distribution via Athena.

+### accessLogCookies?: string[]
+An array of cookies to include for reporting in the access logs analysis.
+Only has an effect when `enableAccessLogsAnalysis` is set to `true`.

 ### outdatedAssetsRetentionDays?: boolean
 The number of days to retain static assets of outdated deployments in the S3 bucket.